 Say it with us: "YAH-hots".
-Yachats, Oregon is a quaint ocean village often called "The Gem of the Oregon Coast”.
-The Pacific Ocean, of course, bounds the town to the west, and the dense woods of Siuslaw National Forest surrounds every other side of it.
-The dramatic ocean views and mountainous environment give Yachats a distinct natural appeal, making it one of our top Oregon Coast destinations.
+Yachats, Oregon is a quaint ocean town often called "The Gem of the Oregon Coast".
+Bounded by the dense woods of the Siuslaw National Forest, the dramatic ocean views and mountainous environment give Yachats a distinct natural appeal.
+From all the local attractions to the art galleries and gift shops, this town is by far one of our personal favorite Oregon Coast destinations to explore.
 Read on to discover why.

 Indigenous Peoples lived seasonally and fished along the coast and the Yachats River, which is supported by archeological evidence, such as piles of shells, or middens, found along the oceanside bluffs in the Yachats vicinity.

 The Ya’Xaik were a band of the Alsea Tribe and lived for many thousands of years in what is now Yachats.
-These hunter-gatherers would spend their summers on the coast and their winters inland and fed on salmon, shellfish, deer, and whales, among the bounty of coastal food sources.
+These hunter-gatherers would spend their summers on the coast and their winters inland, feeding on sea life, deer, and whales, among the bounty of coastal food sources.

 Make a Stop to View Heceta Head Lighthouse

 Perched atop 1,000-foot-high Heceta Head, the lighthouse is one of the most photographed on the coast.
+To no surprise, this one is one of the most famous Oregon lighthouses.
 The light atop the 56-foot tower was first illuminated in 1894.
 Its automated beacon, seen 21 miles from land, is rated as the strongest light on the Oregon coast.

 Take the half-mile Heceta Lighthouse Trail past the Lightkeeper's Cottage, which is actually a working bed & breakfast you can book to stay at.
 Check out our article with all the information you need to secure your overnight adventure.

-The secluded beach is fantastic as well; the perfect spot to relax, go rockhounding and have a picnic lunch.
+The secluded beach is fantastic as well; a great place to relax, have some rockhounding fun, or eat a picnic lunch with friends and family.

 Visit the "Little Log Church" Museum

-Get a Burger and a Brew at the Award Winning Yachats Brewing + Farmstore
+Get a Burger and a Drink at the Award Winning Yachats Brewing + Farmstore

 Yachats Brewing + Farmstore was founded by Nathan and Cicely Bernard in 2013.
 Starting with a building originally built as a bank in 1965, Nathan and Cicely have transformed the space into a thriving center for local food, great beer, and coastal culture.

-Remnants of Yachats' logging roots backdrop the vibrant color, texture, and flavor of locally grown produce, pasture-raised meats, hand-crafted brews, and house fermented vegetables.
-Our Sauerkraut, Kim Chi, and Garlic Dill Pickles bring living food fans from far and wide.
-Our restaurant/taproom features 30 taps, including 15-20 of their award-winning beers and house-made probiotic beverages, such Kombucha, Jun, and Kefir soda.
+Remnants of Yachats' logging roots backdrop the vibrant color, texture, and flavor of locally grown produce, pasture-raised meats, craft beers, and house-fermented vegetables.
+The restaurant/taproom features 30 taps, including 15-20 of their award-winning beers and house-made probiotic beverages, such as Kombucha, Jun, and Kefir soda.

-Everything here reflects the Bernard’s efforts for sustainability, from their Biodiesel-powered brewhouse, 100% composted food waste, and spent brewing grain that goes to feed local livestock.
+Everything here reflects the Bernards' efforts for sustainability, from their Biodiesel-powered brewhouse, 100% composted food waste, and spent brewing grain that goes to feed local Yachats livestock.

 Stop For a Fresh Bite at Luna Sea Fish House

 Luna Sea Fish House is actually owned and operated by a real, local fisherman: Robert Anthony.
-The Yachats, Oregon location has been open for more than 10 years, serving fish caught fresh off Robert's boat.
-Here you'll find indoor and outdoor dining accommodations, and well-behaved dogs are welcome to join their families eating outside.
+The Yachats location has been open for more than 10 years, serving fish caught fresh off Robert's boat.
+Here you'll find indoor and outdoor dining accommodations and well-behaved dogs are welcome to join their families in eating outside.
 Other awesome things include artwork by local artists and live music performances by local bands and soloists.
 Stop in for breakfast, lunch, and dinner.

-Stay a Night or Two and Get Pampered at the Overleaf Lodge and Spa in Yahchats
+Stay a Night or Two in a Room at the Overleaf Lodge and Spa in Yachats

 The Overleaf Lodge & Spa is a family-owned business, and they pride themselves on making each guest, employee, and community member feel at home and comfortable.
-The Lodge opened in 1997, after being designed and built by their founders and owners, Jerry and Georgia Roslund.
-But their love for hospitality and service started much earlier.
-Since its opening, the Lodge has provided a premier Central Oregon Coast experience to its visitors.
-For three generations they’ve worked and lived in the Yachats, Oregon community and the Overleaf Lodge is representative of the spirit of this remarkable place.
+The Lodge opened in 1997 after being designed and built by their founders and owners, Jerry and Georgia Roslund.

 Located on the cliffs of Yachats overlooking the ocean, the Lodge is a place unlike any other on the Oregon Coast.
-They offer an unforgettable experience for those looking to get away, relax, refresh and enjoy the beauty of the sea.
-And, they pride themselves on providing a cozy and friendly atmosphere, while striving to pamper their guests and give them a vacation experience they won’t soon forget.
+They offer an unforgettable experience for guests looking to get away, relax, refresh, and enjoy the beauty of the scenery.

-The Roslund family, who own and operate the Overleaf Lodge & Spa, also operate two additional properties, The Fireside Motel and the Overleaf Village where you can rent quaint cottages.
+The Roslund family also operates two additional properties, The Fireside Motel and the Overleaf Village where you can rent quaint cottages.
 These two properties are also pet-friendly, so feel free to bring Fido along.

 Last But Not Least, Grab Some Ice Cream at Topper's

-This is ALWAYS a stop for me while traveling through Yachats.
+This is ALWAYS a stop for me on a trip through Yachats, and one of my favorite attractions.
 The lines can be long, especially during the heat of summer, but feasting your eyes on the menu will suffice until that milkshake is in your hands.

-Both Tillamook and Umpqua ice cream is served here, making up dishes, shakes, and sundaes.
+Both Tillamook and Umpqua ice creams are served here, making up dishes, shakes, and sundaes.
 There's a full espresso bar for that pick-me-up as well.
 Housemade fudge & chocolates, salt-water taffy, and other delicious candies round things out.